ShreyAswal/kaggle_baby_names/README.md

 - Blocked for a while on downloading file(learnt about launch, launchPersistentContext)
 - Able to get excel file in local downloads folder in a format not useful(Blocked for a while)
 - Able to download the zipped file and the dataset excel using stream, fs & zlib

+Day-3
+- Accessed the downloaded file using Admzip and stored content in SQL DB
+- Got familiar with hubspot and created an account
+- Sending multiple contacts to hubspot(blocker)